-While not every 999 or 111 call we deal with is a life threatening emergency, our Health Advisors utilise a medical assessment tool called NHS Pathways as well as their excellent communication, questioning and problem solving skills to assess patient need and provide the relevant level of medical assistance.
+While not every 999 or 111 call we deal with is a life-threatening emergency, our Health Advisors utilise a medical assessment tool called NHS Pathways as well as their excellent communication, questioning and problem-solving skills to assess patient need and provide the relevant level of medical assistance.

 Our 999 and NHS111 call taking operations can be very rewarding in busy, demanding and highly pressured environments.
 We are open 24 hours a day, 7 days a week for 365 days of the year.

-Our Health Advisors have to remain calm in challenging circumstances, accurately recording patient information into computer systems whilst reassuring callers and offering practical support.
+Our health advisors have to remain calm in challenging circumstances; accurately recording patient information into computer systems whilst reassuring callers and offering practical support.
 Our staff must be able to make sound decisions, respond quickly to requests and multi-task.

-Full training and mentoring is given, following which you will be able to utilise the assessment tool to evaluate and direct patients to the most appropriate healthcare provider, which may include asking them to make their own way to hospital, referring them to another healthcare professional or providing an ambulance response.
+Full training and mentoring are given, following which you will be able to utilise the assessment tool to evaluate and direct patients to the most appropriate healthcare provider, which may include asking them to make their own way to hospital, referring them to another healthcare professional or providing an ambulance response.

 You will need to have: